 Tile Trim as a Design Feature

 Tile is best when cladding surfaces seamlessly and in a monolithic fashion.
 This look which forgoes the use of tile trim is not only more affordable (as trim tiles are generally expensive) but it also offers a more custom finish.
 Additionally, most tiles are made outside of the U.S. and therefore do not come with tile trim.

 clé Trim Recommendations

 Based on the historic tradition of setting tiles without trim, as well as the improved aesthetic presentation, clé prefers and recommends tiling without trim.
 This is also in keeping with how the rest of the world crafts the perfect tile surface.
 A tile project completed without the use of tile trim is one that offers a heritage-quality finish.

-clé does offer some of our tiles with a trim option primarily because they are a tile with a distinctive American-made aesthetic- such as our factory produced subway tiles and our artisan crafted glazed thin brick tiles.
+clé does offer some of our tiles with a trim option primarily because they are a tile with a distinctive American-made aesthetic - such as our modern farmhouse brick (matte white and gloss white only).
 These trim tiles are available on our website, located on the product pages for these collections.

-However, it should be stated that for these two tile collections (subway tiles and glazed thin bricks) we offer the most minimal trim- not a full range- but enough trim to allow those clients, in favor of trim, to finish their projects with our select edge treatments.
+However, it should be stated that for these two tile collections (clé basics ceramic subway tile and modern farmhouse brick) we offer the most minimal trim - not a full range - but enough trim to allow those clients, in favor of trim, to finish their projects with our select edge treatments.

-For more information on trim, check out our guide below:
+For more information on trim, check out our guide and blog posts below: